Skip to main content

 Are you having laptop, smartphone, or tablet issues?
 Book this one-hour session to receive individualized assistance with your technology problems.
 Patron must bring their device with them.

-Merrillville Branch - Upper Level
+Merrillville Branch Library - Genealogy Room

 Are you having laptop, smartphone, or tablet issues?
 Book this one-hour session to receive individualized assistance with your... more